Upward Arrow Icon - Navigation

 Power Moves:

-• Add a dark overlay and use white or light text
+• Add a dark overlay and make the text white or light

-• Blur the image slightly for more contrast
+• Blur the image to create more contrast

 • Place text inside a semi-opaque box or banner

-• Limit yourself to 2-3 text colors per presentation
+• Stick to only 2-3 text colors for the entire presentation

-Why it works: Good contrast = instant comprehension.
-And comprehension = attention.
-Without it, your message might as well be invisible.
+Why it works: Contrast = immediate understanding.
+And understanding = immediate attention.
+Without it, you might as well not even bother.

 Final Thoughts: A Great Presentation is a Visual Conversation

-So go ahead, ditch the generic and design with purpose.
-Your slides (and your audience) will thank you for it.
-And if you ever feel stuck, just remember: simple, consistent, and relevant always wins.
+So go ahead and get rid of the generic and boring images and get creative with your presentation.
+Your presentation will be better off for it.
+And if you are stuck, remember: simple, consistent, and relevant always work.

-Want your next presentation to stand out with visuals that actually work?
-INK PPT transforms ordinary slides into high-impact visual stories—tailored just for you.
-Ready to upgrade?
+Need to make your next presentation stand out with images that actually work?
+INK PPT helps you transform your presentation into an amazing visual story, designed specifically for you.

 FAQs: